MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-web.md

 - Right click is not supported.

-- Additional Web UI flow input is generated when you use Foreach commands.
+- Additional Selenium IDE input is generated when you use Foreach commands.
 To work around this issue, input any value into the extra fields.
 It doesn't impact the playback.

 - If the .side file contains multiple test projects, only the first one that was created runs.

    >[!TIP]
    >Note that the Selenium IDE orders the tests by name, not by creation date, so the first test created may not be the first one in the list.

 -   Playback directly in the Selenium IDE might not behave as intended.
-However, playback at runtime through the UI flow infrastructure behaves correctly.
+However, playback at runtime behaves correctly.

 ## Next steps